axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery-long.markdown

     </table>
    </div>
   <h2>Non-Fiat</h2>
    <p>In a <span class='_paradigm'>Radical</span>-based alternative to the <span class='_paradigm'>Fiat</span> system, there is no imposed hierarchy.
-If you believe in supernatural beings, so be it, but the story of the omnipotent boss at the top doesn&rsquo;t work anymore; in fact, that particular believe works against our survival as a species.</p>
+If you believe in supernatural beings, so be it, but the story of the omnipotent boss at the top doesn&rsquo;t work anymore; in fact, that particular belief works against our survival as a species.</p>
    <p>The alternative is not chaos, but it is certainly different,</p>
     <div class='_center'>
      <table class='_center, _h2table'>